 - Skein Press will request a fee of at least €250 plus travel and accommodation costs from festivals and other hosting organisations for authors when they are invited to participate in events related to the presentation and promotion of their books.

 - For publication launch events, we will cover travel and accommodation expenses where necessary.
-Where we request a guest to introduce writers and/or chair a launch event, we offer a fee of €250 plus expenses.
+Where we request an artist to introduce writers and speak at a launch event, we offer a fee of €250 plus expenses.

 - For workshops of 3 hours, we offer a fee of €300 for facilitators and guest speakers plus expenses.

 We are led by the artists on what their fees should be.
 To date we have paid between €200 and €400 per artwork.
 Our agreements with artists ensure that further fees will be paid to them if publishing rights in their artwork are to be sold on (e.g. in a translated edition of the book).

 - Consultants (marketing, strategic planning) are paid a daily rate of between €350 and €500.